outofcoffee/imposter/docs/run_imposter_docker.md

 ## Configuration location

-When running the Imposter Docker container, place your files at the path:
+When running the Imposter Docker container, place your files at the path within the container:

     /opt/imposter/config